 Objective Number 1: Keep cannabis away from youngsters

 Adults these are teens can purchase the weed legally as per the Cannabis Act in Canada.
 The amount of plant that can be bought and possessed is small.
 Every state and region in Canada can impose their age restriction.
 However, the lowest age that can buy the weed legally must be at least 18 years old.

-With the age restriction enforced by the law, it does not mean that those children or under-aged teens and kids will not get their hand away from weed and cannabis.
-However, it does help to reduce cannabis and weeds in Canada consumption among them legally.
+With the age restriction enforced by the law, it does not mean that those children or under-aged teens and kids will not get their hand away from cannabis and weeds in Canada.
+However, it does help to reduce marijuana and plants in Canada consumption among them legally.

 Actual number 2: “Diminish the number of Canadians with a criminal record.”

 Cannabis Act helped us in reducing the Canadian justice system’s burden.
 These are because the Act will abolish offender charges.
-The question arises that, what about the people who have convicted the offense and charged before 17 October 2018?
+The question arises that, what about the people who have convicted the offence and charged before 17 October 2018?

 Canada federal government announced that pardons issued to people who possessed 30 grams or less of cannabis and weed in November 2018.
 These are fair to those who convicted the crime before 17 October 2018, but that did not happen.
 People who condemned sin before 17 October 2018 will still need to take time until the law is working, then they are only eligible to apply for it.

 These have brought to the liberal administration for not able to opting the criminal records.
 Thus, the Canada administration failed to obtain objective number 2.

 Cannabis has to be provided by a licensed supplier to fortify the safety and standard of the product.
 Law has been implemented by the Canada federal government to keep this real meet.

 Some of the Canadians have reported the incident about receiving mouldy cannabis.